NET WORTH: $100 million, estimated

 SOURCE OF WEALTH: Instagram

-OVERVIEW: Mike Krieger and his wife Kaitlyn cofounded the Future Justice Fund, an emerging philanthropic venture whose initial work will focus on criminal justice reform in the United States.
-The couple's philanthropy is still developing, but they also recently partnered with GiveWell to support operations related to the Open Philanthropy Project.
+OVERVIEW: Mike Krieger and his wife Kaitlyn cofounded the Future Justice Fund, an emerging philanthropic venture focused on criminal justice reform in the U.S. and income security.
+The couple's philanthropy is still developing, but they also partnered with GiveWell to support operations related to the Open Philanthropy Project.

 BACKGROUND: Born in 1986 and a native of Sao Paulo, Brazil, Mike Krieger holds an MS in symbolic systems from Stanford University.
 He worked at Meebo as a user experience designer and front-end engineer.
 Along with Kevin Systrom, Krieger cofounded Instagram, a global community that shares more than 60 million photos every day.